RobDWaller/robdwaller.github.io/_posts/2017-10-27-why-you-must-test-to-break.md

 ---
 When building an application and writing code there are two types of test you can run to check everything works.
 The first is 'test to work', these are tests that under normal conditions check your code works.

-To take the example of a car, you might create a test that checks when you put the key in the ignition and turn it the engine starts.
+To take the example of a car, you might create a test that checks when you put the key in the ignition and when you turn it the engine starts.

 ```
 Given there is a car with an ignition